d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-sequence.md

 ## Tokenization

-*Tokens* are the atomic (indivisible) units of text and what constitutes a token
+*Tokens* are the atomic (indivisible) units of text.
-(e.g., characters or words)
-is a design choice.
+Each sequence step corresponds to 1 token, but what precisely constitutes a token is a design choice.
-Although originated from natural language processing, the concept of tokens is also getting popular in computer vision, such as for referring to image patches :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021`.
+For example, we could represent the sentence
+"Baby needs a new pair of shoes" as a sequence of 7 words, where the set of all words comprise a large vocabulary (typically tens or hundreds of thousands of words).
+Or we would represent the same sentence as a much longer sequence of 30 characters, using a much smaller vocabulary
+(there are only 256 distinct ASCII characters).
-Below, we tokenize our preprocessed text into characters.
+Below, we tokenize our preprocessed text into a sequence of characters.

 ```{.python .input  n=7}
 %%tab all